futureversecom/futurepass-idp-barebones-demo/README.md

    Instead of using the helper functions from this code, use battle-tested libraries for handling PKCE, state, nonce, parsing JWT etc.

 ## Example Code

-The main logic for interacting with the FuturePass Identity Provider can be found in the [`src/index.ts`](src/index.ts) file.
-This file contains the implementation for initiating the authentication process, handling the callback, and decoding the ID token.
+1. Email, Google, Facebook, and IDP-F login example can be found at [`./src/pages/login/login.ts`](./src/pages/login/login.ts).
+2. MetaMask login example can be found at [`./src/pages/login/metamask.ts`](./src/pages/login/metamask.ts).
+3. Handling callback and decoding the ID token can be found at [`./src/pages/callback/callback.ts`](./src/pages/callback/callback.ts)